krishna-xebia/consul/website/source/intro/getting-started/next-steps.html.markdown

 # Next Steps

 That concludes the getting started guide for Consul.
-Hopefully you're able to see that while Consul is simple to use, it has a powerful set of features.
+Hopefully you're o see that while Consul is simple to use, it has a powerful set of features.
 We've covered the basics for all of these features in this guide.